Medical Education

 Learning & Testing Accommodations

-The Office of Student Learning and Academic Advising (OSLAA) is responsible for assisting students with their test-taking and/or learning accommodations, who have received approved documentation from the Academic Resource Center.
-Learning specialists can also work with students to identify strategies and resources that take into consideration any needs for accommodation.
+The Office of Student Affairs is responsible for assisting students with their test-taking and/or learning accommodations, who have received approved documentation from the Academic Resource Center.
+Learning specialists in the Office of Student Learning & Academic Counseling can also work with students to identify strategies and resources that take into consideration any needs for accommodation.

 screen_shot_2019-02-11_at_11.30.11_am